cubiq/ComfyUI_IPAdapter_plus/README.md

 **2023/11/07**: Added three ways to apply the weight.
 [See below](#weight-types) for more info. **This might break things!** Please let me know if you are having issues.
 When loading an old workflow try to reload the page a couple of times or delete the `IPAdapter Apply` node and insert a new one.

 **2023/11/02**: Added compatibility with the new models in safetensors format (available on [huggingface](https://huggingface.co/h94/IP-Adapter)).

-**2023/10/12**: Added image weighting in the `IPAdapterEncoder` node.
-This update is somewhat breaking; if you use `IPAdapterEncoder` and `PrepImageForClipVision` nodes you need to remove them from your workflow, refresh and recreate them.
-In the examples you'll find a [workflow](examples/IPAdapter_weighted.json) for weighted images.

 *(previous updates removed for better readability)*